codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 * *Trigger Name* - a freetext trigger name (required).
 * *Description* - a freetext description (optional).
 * *Repository* - you can select any repository even something different than the one that is used for the code checkout.
-* *Commit Checkbox* - if enabled will trigger this pipeline for any commit.
+* *Commit Checkbox* - if enabled will trigger this pipeline for any commit, unless the commit message includes any one of the predefined flags in the commit message.
 * *PR Checkboxes* - various checkboxes for filtering the Pull request event.

 The commit checkbox (by default it is enabled) means that this pipeline will run for *any* commit as long as its source branch matches the naming scheme.
 This includes commits on pull requests.